MetaMask/metamask-docs/wallet/how-to/connect/index.md

                 <div>${event.detail.info.name}</div>
             `

-            button.onclick = () => connectWithProvider(event.detail)
+            // Call connectWithProvider when a user selects the button. button.onclick = () => connectWithProvider(event.detail)
             element.appendChild(button)
         }
     )

-    window.dispatchEvent(new Event("eip6963:requestProvider"))
-}
+    // Notify event listeners and other parts of the dapp that a provider is requested. window.dispatchEvent(new Event("eip6963:requestProvider")) }
 ```

 The `connectWithProvider` function connects the user to the selected provider using
 [`eth_requestAccounts`](/wallet/reference/eth_requestaccounts).
 The `wallet` object is passed as an argument to the function, indicating the argument type.

 The `listProviders` function uses a simplified approach.
 Instead of mapping and joining an entire block of HTML, it directly passes the `event.detail` object
 to the `connectWithProvider` function when a provider is announced.

-The `connectWithProvider` is called when a user selects the button.

-`window.dispatchEvent` notifies event listeners and other parts of the dapp that a provider is being requested.

 #### 5. View the project